 Governance Committee Charter—tabled until November meeting.

-Finance Committee—Reserve Requirements—Ginger proposed reducing the operating reserves for fiscal year 2016 and beyond, to be equal to six percent of the completed year’s budgeted expenses, a reduction of greater than two percent.
-Also, beginning in fiscal year 2016, recommended increasing the maintenance reserves to five percent of each year’s total income, noting additionally that the balance many go negative if necessary to pay for emergency repairs or if a negative balance is reasonably forecast to become non-negative within the three subsequent years.
+Finance Committee—Reserve Requirements—Ginger proposed amending Section IV.C.4 of the Board Policy Book to reduce the operating reserves requirement for fiscal year 2016 and beyond, to be equal to six percent of the completed year’s budgeted expenses, a reduction of greater than two percent.
+Also, beginning in fiscal year 2016, she proposed increasing the maintenance reserve expense to five percent of each year’s total income, noting additionally that the maintenance reserves balance may go negative if necessary to pay for emergency repairs or if a negative balance is reasonably forecast to become non-negative within the three subsequent years.

-Cathy moved that we approve
+Cathy moved that we approve.

-Becky seconded
+Becky seconded.

 All in favor with none opposing.

 Greening—Cathy explained that the Worship and Arts had taken responsibility for this activity in the past, but will not be (in their new arrangement) a part of their ongoing responsibility.
-Discussed need for this to be a congregation-wide effort and more of a Ministry issue than a Board issue.
+Discussed need for this to be a congregation-wide effort, and that this is a Ministry issue rather than a Board issue.

 Closing